ResidentApp/Resident_App/README.md

 # Resident_App

+# Branches -
+master - has all the code except the NSFW classifier sd/express/routes - has all the code except the NSFW classifier pd/classify - has the code NSFW classifier front-end(flutter) - has the code front the front-end app

 # What is Resident ?
 Resident is a Community based Social Awareness App that helps you stay updated with your neighbourhood.
 From a Pothole hindering the traffic to a new shop opening up in your block, Resident helps you be up-to-date with the affairs of your neighbourhood.